Blue Economy Summit 2026, Wednesday, March 25, 2026, 12:00 – 5:00 p.m. HCA Auditorium, Fuqua School of Business, Duke University

 Executive Director, Blue Convergence Fund

-Charlotte Hudson is Executive Director of the Blue Convergence Fund, an organization providing actionable science to guide sustainable decisions about oceans and coasts.
+Charlotte Hudson is executive director of the Blue Convergence Fund, an organization providing actionable science to guide sustainable decisions about oceans and coasts.
 Before founding BCF, she led the Lenfest Ocean Program at The Pew Charitable Trusts for two decades, evolving grantmaking toward transparent, equitable methods incorporating co-design and co-production.
 Her career began at the Ocean Law Project at Earthjustice and Oceana, deepening her understanding of how science informs law, policy, and practice.
 Her publications address philanthropy’s role in engaged science, methods to increase use-driven research, and research impact.
-Charlotte co-chairs the United Nations Decade of Ocean Science for Sustainable Development and serves on North Carolina’s Office of Sponsored Programs Advisory Body.
+Hudson co-chairs the United Nations Decade of Ocean Science for Sustainable Development and serves on North Carolina’s Office of Sponsored Programs Advisory Body.
 She holds a bachelor’s in biology from Davidson College and a master’s in environmental management from Duke’s Nicholas School of the Environment.

 Suzanne Johnson